 I dusted this baby off and it is working (and looking) BETTER than ever!
 I was using this game as a math center with my students, and a couple little things kept BUGGING me about it.
 Finally, I decided that I could do better – so I did.
 This product was due for a makeover and it got one over the weekend.

 I changed the “cheat” at the top of the card to make it even more user friendly to new multiplication fact learners.
-I had a couple of strugglers who really didn’t know their facts, and they became frustrated unless they had a multiplication chart handy for reference.
-That just wasn’t sitting well with me.
-So we worked on skip counting as a whole group activity daily for the last several days, then during center time, I asked them to challenge themselves to improve their previous scores.
-They set a goal for themselves, and took off!
+I had a couple of strugglers who really didn’t know their facts, and they became frustrated unless they had a multiplication chart handy for reference, and that just wasn’t sitting well with me.

 Here is the Practice Mat for the 3’s.
 You can see that the top set of boxes has all of the 3’s in order, and it works like a “cheat” for students learning their facts.
 My struggling learners had some trouble just completing the top portion, until they practiced a few times and gained some memory of the facts along with some confidence.